 .
 Jarman’s film credits include The Grand Budapest Hotel, Saving Private Ryan, The Aviator, Band of Brothers, Harry Potter and the Deathly Hallows

 and Pirates of the Caribbean: On Stranger Tides

 and other publications.
+Dan has a passion for creating fashion films—as writer, director, producer and make-up artist.
 She teaches international master classes and workshops for professional make-up artists.
 In 2012, she created her line of beauty brushes, M.i.A by Einat Dan.

 Hair, make-up and prosthetic designer Frances Hannon attended The London College of Fashion and trained at the BBC.
 She won her first BAFTA for the TV miniseries The Singing Detective

 .
 Over the years, Hannon worked on diverse projects including The Gathering Storm